-Bill became licensed in Ohio as an M.A. clinical psychologist in 1974, receiving his Ph.D. in 1978.
-For more than thirty years he has conducted therapy with a wide variety of client problems in various settings.
+Bill has been licensed as a Psychologist in Ohio since 1974, receiving his Ph.D. in 1978.
+Since then he has conducted therapy with a wide variety of client problems in various settings.
 This included twelve years at another local pastoral counseling center.

 He specializes in children and teenagers with emotional and behavioral problems, and adults with marital conflicts, anxiety disorders, addictions and stress-related physical symptoms.
 (Read his article “Transforming Stress Through Living in the Present”.)
 He also works with teens and young adults having a first or early psychotic breakdown.